HarveyGame/ScriptableAnimationPlayer/README.md

 + Blending Animations
 + Blending Poses
 + [Wiki](https://github.com/HarveyGame/ScriptableAnimationPlayer/wiki)

-Currently in Development:
-+ Typical Blend Space 2D (I'm not super keen on the current radial option)
++ Typical Blend Space 2D
-+ Root Motion
++ Root Motion (Position)
++ One shot automation

 Planned:
-+ One shot automation
 + Audio tracks
++ Root Motion (Rotation)
++ Masks

 ## Compatibility
 + The GDExtension is built on Godot 4.3
 + Currently only releasing pre-builts for windows, source code is available for other platforms
-+ If you require an earlier version, the register_types.cpp file will need some tweaks & a rebuild of the extension
++ If you require support for an earlier version, the register_types.cpp file will need some tweaks & a rebuild of the extension

 ## Current classes/types and their use
 + ScriptableAnimationPlayer - The main class and only actual node, attach to a character, point the skeleton & animation player variables to your target model to get started!